Medically reviewed by Drugs.com. Last updated on Aug 25, 2022.

 - Spreads down arms or legs

-- Is accompanied by headache, numbness, weakness or tingling
+- Comes with headache, numbness, weakness or tingling

-Your neck is flexible and supports the weight of your head, so it can be vulnerable to injuries and conditions that cause pain and restrict motion.
+Because the neck supports the weight of the head, it can be at risk of injuries and conditions that cause pain and restrict motion.
 Neck pain causes include:

 - Muscle strains.
-Overuse, such as too many hours hunched over your computer or smartphone, often triggers muscle strains.
-Even minor things, such as reading in bed or gritting your teeth, can strain neck muscles.
+Overuse, such as too many hours hunched over a computer or a smartphone, often triggers muscle strains.
+Even minor things, such as reading in bed, can strain neck muscles.

 - Worn joints.
-Just like the other joints in your body, your neck joints tend to wear down with age.
-Osteoarthritis causes the cushions (cartilage) between your bones (vertebrae) to deteriorate.
-Your body then forms bone spurs that affect joint motion and cause pain.
+As with other joints in the body, neck joints tend to wear with age.
+In response to this wear and tear, the body often forms bone spurs that can affect joint motion and cause pain.

 - Nerve compression.
-Herniated disks or bone spurs in the vertebrae of your neck can press on the nerves branching out from the spinal cord.
+Herniated disks or bone spurs in the vertebrae of the neck can press on the nerves branching out from the spinal cord.

 - Injuries.
-Rear-end auto collisions often result in whiplash injury, which occurs when the head is jerked backward and then forward, straining the soft tissues of the neck.
+Rear-end auto collisions often result in whiplash injury.
+This occurs when the head jerks backward and then forward, straining the soft tissues of the neck.

 - Diseases.
 Certain diseases, such as rheumatoid arthritis, meningitis or cancer, can cause neck pain.